ryssbowh/craft-themes/DEVELOPERS.md

 Each element of the page (layouts, regions, blocks, field and file displayers) templates can be overriden by your themes using a specific folder structure that allows much granularity.

-Let's say you have an `entry` layout for a entry type `blog`, a region `header`, a view mode `small`, a block `latestBlogs`, a field displayer `redactor` and an file displayer `image`.
+Let's say you have an `entry` layout for a entry type `blog`, a region `header`, a view mode `small`, a block `latestBlogs`, a field `content`, a field displayer `redactor` and a file displayer `image`.
 The precedence of templates would look like this, by order of importance :

 Layouts :